 Brand Seduction is a book written by Daryl Weber.

 I discovered this book on a recommended list that I trusted.
 But I had never seen this book anywhere else.

 Eventually, I read it because a friend of mine told me to.

 While it had some interesting information, I quickly understood why it was unknown: it kinda sucks.

 It’s unclear, unspecific, uselessly long, and difficult to understand.
 The author doesn’t write about anything we know for certain and makes assumptions about psychological principles.

 Furthermore, he keeps on introducing what he’s about to say instead of just saying it.

 The introduction has an introduction, and each chapter has an introduction, and each part of each chapter has an introduction.
 And each chapter has a “takeaways” section as if we hadn’t understood the idea after ten times already.

-As a result, the main and only takeaway of the book (ideas are organized in mental networks linked to other ideas and concepts) is repeated a hundred times.
+As a result, the only takeaway of the book is repeated a hundred times.